-If you’re faced with a sports injury and don’t know who to call or see, I’d like to share how I consider injuries and decide where to go first.
-More importantly, make sure you don’t partake in any more sport while you seek treatment, not matter how tempting it is, especially now play sport tells you exactly what is going on and where.
+If you’re faced with a sports injury and don’t know who to call or see, check out how I consider injuries and decide where to go first.
+P.S.
+Make sure you don’t partake in any more sport while you seek treatment, not matter how tempting it is…

 Chiropractor vs. Sports Physician: Who Should Runners See First?

 First things first.
 When I’m faced with questions about aches, pains, and injuries, I try to pinpoint what could be causing the issue and if I’m qualified to help.
 If it’s a simple fix like needing to foam roll a tight calf, I go ahead and help.
 But if it seems like a trickier issue or I’m not confident I know what’s going on, I usually refer my runners to one of two people: a chiropractor or a sports medicine physician.

 A sports-specific chiropractor can work wonders without the high price tag of seeing a sports physician.
 On the flip side, some people have great insurance and would rather see a doctor initially.
 When I’m considering myself and my runners, there are a few things I consider: